Notes related to presentation on Monday 24th July

 The Triangle Sum Theorem (old and new proofs)

 (a) Forms of intelligence used by humans (young and old) and other animals

-(including individual variations within species, and
+(including individual variations within species, and during development)

 (b) What mechanisms make those forms of intelligence possible